op-maker/ML-Inference-Server/README.md

-# ML-Inference-Server with Celery queue, Redis and traefik
+# ML-Inference-Server with Celery queue, Redis and Traefik

 It is a project of inference server for Question-Answering task with ONNX Runtime optimized model, FastAPI, Gradio as the frontend part, Celery as the task queue, Redis as the Celery-backend and Traefik as the reverse proxy and load-balancer.
 All services are packaged in Docker-containers.